AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-install-the-mobile-sdk.md

    ![Copy the import statements to your clipboard](images/ios/objective-c/mobile-launch-install-copyImports.png)

-1. In Android Studio, paste these import statements into the `AppDelegate.m` file after the import for the `AppDelegate.h`
+1. In XCode, paste these import statements into the `AppDelegate.m` file after the import for the `AppDelegate.h`

    ![Paste the import statements into your AppDelegate file](images/ios/objective-c/mobile-launch-install-pasteImports.png)